A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Conclusion

 \section{Conclusion}

-In this paper, through a systematic review of the literature, we investigated what formatting elements have been shown by previous studies to have a positive impact on code legibility when compared to functionally equivalent alternatives in human-centric studies.
-We present a comprehensive categorization of the elements found.
-In addition, we analyzed the results considering the subjects, tasks, and response variables.
+In this paper, through a systematic review of the literature, we investigated what formatting elements have been studied and which levels of formatting elements were found to have a positive impact on code legibility when compared to functionally equivalent ones in human-centric studies.
+We present a comprehensive categorization of the elements and levels found.
+In addition, we analyzed the results considering the subjects, activities, dependent variables, and programming languages involved in the studies.

-The studies we identified were categorized in five groups: formatting styles, spacing, block delimiters, long or complex code lines, and word boundary styles.
-Our results show that book format style, the placement of the block delimiter on its own line, the use of ENDIF/ENDWHILE for block delimiters, the camel case convention for identifier naming, and the practice that line lengths should be kept within the limit of 80 exhibited positive results in the investigated studies.
-On the other hand, we showed that 4 of the comparisons found were not statistically significant and another 3 comparisons show divergence between the authors who investigated them.
+We identified \nbFactors factors of formatting elements, which were categorized into \numberToBeChecked{five} groups: formatting, spacing, block delimiters, long or complex code lines, and word boundary styles.
+For \numberToBeChecked{four} factors, the results showed that the levels book format style, appropriate use of indentation with blocks, the use of \texttt{ENDIF/ENDWHILE} for block delimiters, and the practice that line lengths should be kept within the limit of 80 characters exhibited positive impact on code legibility.
+Also, for other \numberToBeChecked{four} factors, some studies found significant results while others did not find.
+Furthermore, there were contradictory results in the best alternative level for \numberToBeChecked{one} factor.
+Finally, no statistically significant results were found for other \numberToBeChecked{four} factors.

+Although we found some positive results, there are only a few suggestions that can be made to developers based on our findings.
+The limitations of the literature (i.e., few studies, narrow-in-scope studies, outdated studies, and inconclusive results) and, consequently, of our work, limit us toward our bigger goals: to provide developers with guidelines so that they can choose the best ways to format their code, and to help other researchers in developing automated support, e.g., linters and recommendation systems, to aid developers during programming activities and make their code more legible.
+Our systematic literature review allowed us to identify and discuss those limitations in this paper.
+Finally, these limitations call for more research and replication studies because there is much to be understood about how formatting elements influence code legibility before the creation of guidelines and automated aids to help developers.

 Our study focused only on code formatting elements.
-Nonetheless, other studies on code comprehension investigated aspects related to structural and semantic characteristics of the code.
-Thus, we plan to investigate in future work what these elements are and which of them are positive for the understanding of the code.
-Furthermore, we want to investigate which main learning activities are being used in these studies.
+Nonetheless, other studies on code comprehension investigated aspects related to the structural and semantic characteristics of the code.
+Thus, we plan to investigate what these characteristics are and which of them are positive for the understanding of the code in future work.